Mandraki

-Mandraki is the capital of Nisyros in Greece and is the largest settlement on the island.
+Mandraki is the capital of the island municipality of Nisyros in Greece.
+It is the largest settlement on the island.
 It is also the harbour of the island and contains many of the island's facilities of tourism such as hotels and apartments.
-The population is around 682.
+The population is 791 (2021).

 Attractions

 There are many beaches as well as many places to eat and drink.
 The castle, built in 1315, overlooks the settlement.